mapo80/sigver/README.md

 The script `scripts/compare_results.py` reproduces the test pairs using both the Python pipeline and the C# library.
-It loads the ONNX model with `onnxruntime`, computes Euclidean distances for each pair and then calls the `FeatureDist` utility to obtain the distance reported by .NET.
+It loads the ONNX model with `onnxruntime`, normalises the embeddings and computes the cosine distance for each pair.
+The script then calls the `FeatureDist` utility to obtain the distance reported by .NET.
 Results are written to `comparison.csv` with one row per comparison:

 ```